 About Me

-My interests and expertise are curious and varied; Japan, powerlifting and strength training, nutrition, luxury, traditional arts and crafts, cycling, vintage shopping, Thailand, podcasts, over-analysing pop culture, travel, hiking, fashion, beers…
+My interests and expertise are curious and varied; Japan, powerlifting and strength training, nutrition, Suffolk, luxury, slow travel, traditional arts and crafts, people, cycling, vintage shopping, gin, Thailand, podcasts, sustainability, over-analysing pop culture, travel, hiking, fashion, beers…

 I'm especially excited about projects that promote tourism in Japan's lesser-known, rural areas.

-Previous work; The Independent, Vice, Louis Vuitton City Guides, Tokyo Weekender, Gulf News, Gulf Business, Japan National Tourism Organisation, LifestyleAsia, Mamamia, Japan Tourism Authority, Visit Gunma, Luxury Japan...
+Previous work; Wallpaper*, Japan Times, The Independent, Vice, Louis Vuitton City Guides, Tokyo Weekender, Gulf News, Gulf Business, Japan National Tourism Organisation, LifestyleAsia, Mamamia, Japan Tourism Authority, Visit Gunma, Luxury Japan...

 Why Japanese toji water therapy is the wellness trend you need to know about for 2024